lucasstarsz/Java-Discord-Bot-Template/README.md

 - Build the program using `./gradlew clean build`.
 - Run the build with `./gradlew run --args "your discord bot token here"`.

+## What does this template do?

+This template currently does the following:
+- Displays a "ready for takeoff" message on the `ready` event.
+- Prints out a chatter's message every time they speak in a channel visible to the bot.
+- Prints out a chatter's message every time they Direct Message (DM) the bot.

 For more information on how to use JDA, [check out their github repository][1].

 [1]: https://github.com/DV8FromTheWorld/JDA "The JDA github repository."